 In Louisiana and throughout the U.S., there are all kinds of traffic tickets and various penalties that come with them.

-When is a Mandatory Appearance Required for a Ticket?
+When is a Mandatory Appearance Required for a Ticket in New Orleans?

 If you are ticketed for switching lanes without using your blinker or speeding slightly in excess of the posted speed limit, you probably won’t be forced to appear in court.
 However, if your traffic offense is considered to be particularly egregious, you might have a mandatory appearance.